Herb Sargent: Biography

 He was born Herbert Supowitz in Philadelphia on July 15, 1923.
 He was the older brother of Academy Award-winning screenwriter Alvin Sargent.
 Raised in Upper Darby Township, Pennsylvania, he studied architecture at Penn State University before serving with the United States Army Air Forces Air Transport Command in the Pacific Theater during World War II.
 He moved to Los Angeles and graduated from UCLA.

 Sargent then moved to New York City and began his career in radio.
-Moving to television, he was one of the writers for the much-acclaimed Steve Allen Show (on NBC from 1956–60).
+Moving to television, he was one of the writers for the much-acclaimed Steve Allen Show (on NBC from 1956 to 1960).
 He later helped develop television specials for Petula Clark, Perry Como, Bing Crosby, Alan King, Milton Berle, Sammy Davis Jr., Lily Tomlin, Paul McCartney, Anne Bancroft, and Burt Bacharach.
 In 1975, Sargent was hired as one of original writers on Saturday Night Live, co-created Weekend Update with Chevy Chase and Al Franken, and was the one who coined the term "The Not Ready for Prime Time Players" (the Cast's title for the first 3 seasons).